wedeling/FabUQCampaign/README.md

 This plugin runs the samples from an ![EasyVVUQ](https://github.com/UCL-CCS/EasyVVUQ) campaign using ![FabSim3](https://github.com/djgroen/FabSim3) via the `campaign2ensemble` subroutine.

 ## Installation
-Simply type `fab localhost install_plugin:FabUQCampaign` anywhere inside your FabSim3 install directory.
+Simply type `fabsim localhost install_plugin:FabUQCampaign` anywhere inside your FabSim3 install directory.

 Note that FabUQCampaign relies on EasyVVUQ.
 As such, make sure you have EasyVVUQ installed.